songssssss/GCP-PDE-preparation/study_material/storage.md

 ## Cloud SQL
 - Fully managed
 - Cannot be scaled globally
+- Cloud SQL is fully a managed transactional DB, but only the storage grows automatically.
+As your user base increases, you will need to increase the CPU/memory of the instance, and to do that you must edit the instance manually (and the questions specifically says "you do not want to manage infrastructure scaling")
 - Can connect to App engine, Google Kubernetes Engine or Compute Engine
 - Can Store 30 TB of data
 - Backups -